uwspstar/FullStack/RabbitMQ/readme.md

 - By default, RabbitMQ will send each message to the next consumer, in sequence.
 On average every consumer will get the same number of messages.
 This way of distributing messages is called round-robin
 - if you kill a worker we will lose the message it was just processing.
 We'll also lose all the messages that were dispatched to this particular worker but were not yet handled.
 - In order to make sure a message is ```never lost```, RabbitMQ supports message acknowledgments.
 An ack(nowledgement) is sent back by the consumer to tell RabbitMQ that a particular message has been received, processed and that RabbitMQ is free to delete it.
+- Manual message acknowledgments are turned on by default